monikasadauskaite123/NRD-CS-exercise/README.md

     - `file_name` - name of the file, string
     - `path` - directory, in which the file will be searched, string
     - `expect` - expected output of function `exists`.
 Possible values are `True` and `False`
-- `test_birth_time(file_name, path, expect)`: asserts if the `st_birthtime` was successfully applied
+- `test_birth_time(file_name, path, expect)`: asserts if the file exists and if `st_birthtime` was successfully applied
   - arguments:
     - `file_name` - name of the file, string
     - `path` - directory of the file, string
     - `expect` - expected output (second element) of function `birth_time`.
 Possible values are `True` and `False`

-- `test_parameter_value(file_name, path, parameter, expect_format)`: asserts if the data was successfully loaded from a given file.
+- `test_parameter_value(file_name, path, parameter, expect_format)`: asserts if the file exists.
+Asserts if the data was successfully loaded from a given file.
 Asserts if the parameter exists in the file as a key.
 Asserts if the item corresponding to the given parameter key is of the correct format.
   - arguments:
     - `file_name` - name of the file, string
     - `path` - directory of the file, string